Curriculum Notes Year 7

 Speaking and listening skills will be developed though class discussion, role-play, hot-seating, book presentations, role-play, Stanford debate and formal debate.

-Each class will have a library lesson where, each week, two students will be expected to give a presentation about a book they have read.
+Each class will have a weekly library lesson.
 Under normal circumstances, the library is open before school (from 8.15am), at morning break, at lunchtime and during late class, for a student to change a reading book.
+Pupils are encouraged to read regularly and widely as this is one of the foundation stones of success in English and, indeed, in many other subjects.

 There will be two homeworks per week which should each take approximately 20 – 25 minutes.